csiro-hydroinformatics/uchronia-time-series/README.md

 * Scalable from interactive exploratory data analysis to high-performance cluster computing
 * Promote high level data identification for provenance and data integrity

+## Documentation

+The combined [C++ and Python API documentation](https://csiro-hydroinformatics.github.io/uchronia-ts-doc/) is available as of August 2022.

 ## License

 MIT-derived CSIRO license (see [License.txt](./LICENSE.txt))